 The Ottawa Pagoda Sangha is a mindfulness practice group located in Ottawa.
-We come together to support each other on the path of practice following the Buddhist teachings of Zen master Thich Nhat Hanh.
+We come together in person and on Zoom to support each other on the path of practice following the Buddhist teachings of Zen master Thich Nhat Hanh.

 About our Sangha